jmltn/old-jamesmilton.me/categories/portfolio/_posts/2017-01-07-groove-is-in-budapest.md

 layout: post
 title: Groove Is In Budapest
 image: /images//2017/01/budapest-celeste.JPG
-filter: fMiscellaneous
+filter: fVideo
 ---

 January 2017, Celeste Jones and I visited Budapest - we liked it.

 We made a music video.
 Music courtesy of Deee-Lite, Groove Is In The Heart.